adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-conditional-rendering-en_US.md

 ## Condition chains with `cond`

 In the previous example we used `case` to compare the exact value of the `@tab` variable in each clause.
 If you need to render something based on a condition that isn't about equality, `cond` is perfect for this.
-Lets try this out:
+Let's try this out:

 ```elixir
 defmodule MyappWeb.PageLive do